adamsjoe/assignment219000170/README.md

   });
 ```

 Here, two things are happening.
-Firstly, if the user is admin, and the message hasn't been added to the FAQ already, then an "Add to FAQ" button is added to the post, otherwise no button is added.
+Firstly, if the user is an admin, and the message hasn't been added to the FAQ already, then an "Add to FAQ" button is added to the post, otherwise, no button is added.
 The button has an onClick handler, which will update the addedToFAQ field in the current message.

 For a user to view the FAQs, they need to go to the video and open one of the videos: